symfony/symfony-docs/contributing/documentation/overview.rst

 One of the essential principles of the Symfony project is that **documentation is as important as code**.
-That's why a great amount of resources are dedicated to document new features and to maintain updated the rest of the documentation.
+That's why a great amount of resources are dedicated to documenting new features and to keeping the rest of the documentation up to date.

-More than 800 developers all around the world have contributed to Symfony documentation, and we are glad that you are considering joining this big family.
+More than 800 developers all around the world have contributed to Symfony's documentation, and we are glad that you are considering joining this big family.
-This guide will explain everything you need to contribute to Symfony documentation.
+This guide will explain everything you need to contribute to the Symfony documentation.

 Before Your First Contribution
 ------------------------------